-To: The Chief Executive Officer of (give the

-title of the Chief Executive Officer of the institution/fir rm/organization etc visiting)
+title of the Chief Executive Off er of(give the ficer of the institution/firm/organization etc visiting)

-I, (Name and Reg. no.), of the
+(Name and Reg. no.), of the

-Department of
+Department of Faculty

-of , Open University of Tanzania,
+of Open University of Tanzania,

-declare that, I will maintain secrecy and confidential information obtained from your organization in the content than for my academic endeavors.
+secrecy and confidentiality, and will not use any data and ir organization in the course of my research for any purpose leavors.

 Signature, (student) Date

 Countersigned by:

-Name (Supervisor)

-Signature (Supervisor) Date